Hello Friends, In this blog post, I am going to explain the database constraints which are most excessively used while designing the database.

 Because foreign key has a friend in another table and that friend is the prime leader or primary key of that table,

 So it very easy to take out the data from another table.
 See the image below.

 So this was the explanation about these database constraints, We will update you with some more constraints in our upcoming blogs, so keep reading our blog post.

 So in this blog post, we have learned about the database constraints(Integrity constraints in DBMS).
 We learned about Types of constraints like a primary key, unique key, foreign key(Referential integrity constraint), Primary key a unique column in our table that can identify the whole records or tuple value.
 A foreign key is used to establish a relationship with another table, the foreign key of a table becomes the primary key of another table.

 A unique key(UNIQUE constraint) is just like a primary key that identifies the whole record from one column value.
 It only differs in a few manners from primary keys like the clustered index and null value assignment.

-For any query please feel free to write at us at email@example.com.
+For any query please feel free to write to us at firstname.lastname@example.org.